 Cognitive load refers to the total amount of mental effort being used in the working memory.
 In a sales environment, your buyer is constantly weighing priorities, sifting through options, managing stakeholder input, and processing an overwhelming amount of information.

-If your sales process adds to that mental burden—rather than lightens it—buyers stall.
-Not because they’re uninterested, but because their brains are overloaded.
+If your sales process adds to that mental burden rather than lightens it, buyers stall.
+Not because they're uninterested, but because their brains are overloaded.

-Sales success, then, isn’t just about presenting value.
-It’s about reducing friction.
-It’s about making the path to yes as simple, intuitive, and emotionally safe as possible.
+Sales success, then, isn't just about presenting value.
+It's about reducing friction.
+It's about making the path to yes as simple, intuitive, and emotionally safe as possible.
+That's where automation, and more specifically AI, comes in.

 The Case for Automation with a Brain